Ontario and Canada Legal Rights Explained

 This chapter discusses the nature of these information requirements and (extensively) their legitimacy.
 This topic is closely and delicately intertwined with the issue of welfare prosecutions (see Ch.12 "Fraud and Prosecutions") - which almost invariably involves allegations of concealment or misrepresentation of the "information" required to establish eligibility.
 As will be seen in that chapter, a key theme on these prosecution issues is the tension between "information", "verification of information" and self-incrimination rights that arise in the criminal situation.

-Anyone involved in these more serious prosecution concerns should review both this chapter and Ch.12 carefully, AND seek the advice of a competent criminal lawyer.
+Anyone involved in these more serious prosecution concerns should review both this chapter and Ch.12 carefully, and seek the advice of a competent criminal lawyer.

 (b) Comment